 Suppose we have the following voltage source shown (on the left side) in the diagram, and we want to transform it into a current source (on the right side).
 Where Vs is the terminal voltage of the source and Rs is the internal resistance of the voltage source.
 With the ease of Ohm’s Law, the source is converted with the following formula:

 In source transformation, the Voltage source Vs is converted into Current Source Is by the above formula.
-Source internal resistance Rs are placed in parallel with the current source $I_{S}$.
+Source internal resistance Rs are placed in parallel with the current source IS.

 Current to Voltage Source Transformation: